NirmayDas/Legal-Document-AI-Assistant/README.md

 This is a helpful assistant tasked with finding and explaining relevant information about internal legal contracts.
 We got the legal contract corpus from [Kaggle](https://www.kaggle.com/datasets/konradb/atticus-open-contract-dataset-aok-beta) and [CUAD](https://www.atticusprojectai.org/cuad).

-We've implemented a pipeline, which has the following steps...
+We've implemented a pipeline, which has the following steps....

 ## AI Contract Parsing Agent